FabricMC/fabric-docs/develop/data-generation/block-models.md

 ## Sources and links {#sources-and-links}

-Other examples of implementing custom datagen methods can be found [here](https://github.com/Fellteros/vanillablocksplus) and [here](https://github.com/Fellteros/vanillavsplus)
+Other examples of using custom datagen methods have been created using [Vanilla+ Blocks](https://github.com/Fellteros/vanillablocksplus) and [Vanilla+ Verticals](https://github.com/Fellteros/vanillavsplus) mods.
-Textures, free to download:
-<DownloadEntry visualURL="/assets/develop/data-generation/block-model/atlas.png" downloadURL="/assets/develop/data-generation/block-model/atlas.png">Atlas of all textures</DownloadEntry>
+You can also view the example tests in Fabric API and the Fabric docs reference mod for more information.